-Federated States of Micronesia, Republic of the Marshall Islands, and Palau Citizens of the Federated States of Micronesia, the Republic of the Marshall Islands, and Palau Are Eligible to Work in the United States Indefinitely Immigration Status of Citizens of the FSM, the RMI and Palau Citizens of the Federated States of Micronesia (FSM), the Republic of the Marshall Islands (RMI), and Palau are admitted to the United States as nonimmigrants when admitted under the terms of those nations' respective Compacts of Free Association with the United States.
+Federated States of Micronesia, Republic of the Marshall Islands, and Palau

+Citizens of the Federated States of Micronesia, the Republic of the Marshall Islands, and Palau Are Eligible to Work in the United States

+Immigration Status of Citizens of the FSM, the RMI and Palau

+Citizens of the Federated States of Micronesia (FSM), the Republic of the Marshall Islands (RMI), and Palau may be admitted to the United States as nonimmigrants under the terms of those nations' respective Compacts of Free Association with the United States.
 These three countries are sometimes referred to collectively as the "Freely Associated States."

 Citizens of the FSM, the RMI, and Palau are not citizens or nationals of the United States.
-Form I-9 instructions state that the term 'noncitizen national of the United States' includes "certain citizens of the former Trust Territory of the Pacific Islands."
-This refers to a very small group of persons resident in the Commonwealth of the Northern Mariana Islands in 1986 who chose voluntarily to give up their new U.S. citizenship.
-This does not apply to citizens of the FSM, the RMI, or Palau, although many of them are citizens of the former Trust Territory of the Pacific Islands (TTPI) as well.
-Indefinite work authorization Under the terms of their respective Compacts of Free Association with the United States, citizens of the FSM, the RMI, and Palau are eligible to work in the United States as nonimmigrants for an unlimited length of time.
-Completing Section 1 When completing Section 1 of Form I-9, citizens of the FSM, the RMI, and Palaushould attest to being an "alien authorized to work."
+Form I-9 instructions state that the term "noncitizen national of the United States" includes, among others, "certain citizens of the former Trust Territory of the Pacific Islands."
+This phrase refers to a very small group of persons resident in the Commonwealth of the Northern Mariana Islands in 1986 who chose voluntarily to give up their new U.S. citizenship.
+It does not apply to citizens of the FSM, the RMI, or Palau, although many of them are citizens of the former Trust Territory of the Pacific Islands (TTPI).

+Work authorization

+Under the terms of their respective Compacts of Free Association with the United States, citizens of the FSM, the RMI, and Palau are eligible to work in the United States as nonimmigrants for an unlimited length of time while maintaining lawful immigration status.

+Completing Section 1 of Form I-9

+When completing Section 1 of Form I-9, citizens of the FSM, the RMI, and Palau should attest to being an "alien authorized to work."
 Because their work authorization does not expire, citizens of the FSM, the RMI, and Palau should enter "N/A" on the line calling for an expiration date in Section 1.

-An employer may not request or require that an employee present documentation, including a passport or accompanying I-94, to verify information used to complete Section 1 of Form I-9.
-Requesting such documentation based on an individual's citizenship status or national origin may violate the Immigration and Nationality Act's anti-discrimination provision.
+An employer may not request or require that an employee present documentation, including a passport or accompanying Form I-94, to verify information used to complete Section 1 of Form I-9.
+Requesting such documentation based on an individual's citizenship status or national origin may violate the Immigration and Nationality Act's employment-related anti-discrimination provision.
 See 8 U.S.C. § 1324b.

-Documents Establishing Identity and Work Authorization Citizens of the FSM, the RMI, and Palau admitted under the Compacts are all eligible to work in the United States indefinitely.
+Documents Establishing Identity and Work Authorization

+Citizens of the FSM, the RMI, and Palau admitted under the Compacts are all eligible to work in the United States while maintaining lawful immigration status.
 Form I-9 documentation for citizens of the FSM and the RMI is different than for citizens of Palau.
-Under the terms of the current Compacts of Free Association regarding the FSM and the RMI, citizens of the FSM and the RMI may present an unexpired FSM or RMI passport and a Form I-94 or I-94A for Form I-9 purposes.
-Under the terms of the current Compact of Free Association between Palau and the United States, however, citizens of Palau cannot present an unexpired Palauan passport with a Form I-94 or I-94A for Form I-9 purposes.
-Acceptable Documents for Citizens of the FSM and the RMI Citizens of the FSM and the RMI may present the following documents for Form I-9:
+Under the terms of the current Compacts of Free Association with the FSM and the RMI, citizens of the FSM and the RMI may present an unexpired FSM or RMI passport and a Form I-94 or I-94A for Form I-9 purposes.
+Under the terms of the current Compact of Palau and the United States, however, citizens of Palau cannot present an unexpired Palauan passport with a Form I-94 or Form I-94A for Form I-94A for Form I-94A for Form I-94A.

+Acceptable Documents for Citizens of the FSM and the RMI

+Citizens of the FSM and the RMI may present the following documents for Form I-9: